charlesxucheng/aws-study-notes/containers.md

 IAM role permissions of the Container Instance (EC2) are supplied to the tasks (instances).
 Fargate only has IAM Task Roles.

+## ECS Autoscaling
+* Service autoscaling: Supports Target Tracking, Step and Scheduled scaling policies
+* Cluster autoscaling: Uses a Capacity Provider ECS resource type associated with an EC2 ASG.
+Has container-aware EC2 instance termination.

 # EKS
 Supports AWS and on-prem deployments, hybrid deployments.
 Runs on EC2, Fargate and AWS Outposts.
 Across multiple AZs in the same region.

 AWS Load Balancer Controller manages AWS ELBs for a Kubernetes Cluster.
 It is installed using Helm v3 or K8S manifest.
 It supports NLB and ALB.
 K8S Ingress -> ALB.
 K8S LoadBalancer type Service -> NLB.
 With LB Controller 2.3 or later, you can create NLBs using either instance targets or IP targets.

 EKS Distro - a distro of K8S with the same dependencies as Amazon EKS.
 Allows running of K8S anywhere.